EvangeliaBaou/Machine-Learning-Backorder-Prediction/README.md

 The data file contains the historical data for some weeks prior to the week we are trying to predict.
 The data has 23 columns including 22 features and one target column.
 The dataset used can be found here: [Dataset Link](https://www.dropbox.com/s/mh554ii745vmu8y/backorder%20prediction.csv?dl=0).
-The code implemented in Python 3.6.9 and the following libraries are used: sklearn,numpy,pandas,imblearn,matplotlib This repo contains a single Google Colab (Python)
+The code implemented in Python 3.6.9 and the following libraries are used: sklearn,numpy,pandas,imblearn,matplotlib.
+This repo contains a single Google Colab (Python)
 # Google Colab Notebook Sections
 ## Imports